MerlinB/planter/README.md

 await node.createUpdate(planter, options)
 ```

 The same options as before are accepted.
-Additionally, you have to pass a `Planter` instance.
+Additionally, the `Planter` instance that should be used has to be passed.

+## Under the hood

+*planter* randomly generates the keypaths used to derive node addresses to avoid accidental reuse and writes them onto the `OP_RETURN` data right after the metanet protocol keywords.